Anveks/RESTful-Services-Practice-and-Theory/README.md

 ![Screenshot](./img/post-middleware.png)

 So here instead of getting a response inside a route, we transfer the result to the next middleware and to the final middleware that will return the response.
 It is not such a good practice, as it can increase the complexity of the code and make it harder to maintain.
 It is generally better to handle all necessary tasks within the main request handler and only use post-middleware when it is necessary.

+# Blocking and Non-blocking Middleware

+Blocking middleware is a type of middleware that stops the execution of subsequent middleware and the request-response cycle until the current middleware has completed its task.
+This means that the server will not respond to any other requests until the current middleware has finished processing.
+Examples: IP-addresses from "the black list", other countries, "under construction" parts of sites, etc.

+Non-blocking middleware, on the other hand, allows the request-response cycle to continue to execute while the middleware is processing.
+It does not stop the execution of subsequent middleware or the request-response cycle.
+Instead, it can pass control to the next middleware in the stack while it is still processing the current request.
+This approach is also known as "next() middleware" since the middleware function calls the next middleware in the stack before completing its task.
+Classic example: logger, error-logger.